 Nipple cream – Help relieve the pain of breastfeeding by using a good cream such as Lansinoh.

 Muslin cloths – Throw this over your shoulder to catch any spit-ups while winding your baby.
 We discovered aden + anais for our first born.
 They have all sorts of products including these gorgeous muslin cloths.
 They also have bigger blankets too which are perfect for winter nights.

 Breastfeeding pillow – I think it is pretty debatable whether this is an essential item or not, but for me, with the endless breastfeeds, a good pillow worked wonders for keeping the baby supported, comfortable and latched on.

 Prenatal Vitamins – Keep healthy while breastfeeding and during postpartum recovery by taking your vitamins.

 A good diet – Again, look after yourself, this is so important.
 Check out what breastfeeding mums should eat.

 Breast pump – While I didn’t really use my breast pump, I know this would be essential for some who plan to express some milk for bottle feeds.
 I’ve used both a manual and an electric pump by Little Martin’s and would recommend the electric one – hands down!

 Nice to Have

 Breastfeeding cover – You do not need to cover up while breastfeeding – why on earth should you?!
-However, I did use a cover while breastfeeding my eldest as he kept unlatching and exposing my breast to everyone when we were out and about.
-You could also use a cardigan or a muslin cloth
+However, I did use a cover by BebeChic while breastfeeding my eldest as he kept unlatching and exposing my breast to everyone when we were out and about.
+You could also use a cardigan or a muslin cloth.

 Nipple shields – This might be something you find useful if you are struggling with mastitis or sore and cracked nipples.